SHTOOLS/SHTOOLS/src/fdoc/shexpandlsq.md

 # SHExpandLSQ

-Expand a set of irregularly sampled data points into spherical harmonics using a (weighted) least squares inversion.
+Determine the spherical harmonic coefficients of an irregularly sampled function using a (weighted) least squares inversion.

 # Usage